jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 With every purchase, renovation, and birthday gift since 1970, we've been filling our society with fundamentally different technology.
 It's easy to under-appreciate how a single laptop can be so many machines: a typewriter, radio, book, television, photo album, calculator.
 In contrast, mechanical tools of the Industrial Age are single-use, can't be easily shared, and need many workers and managers to work.

-The first mechanical tools, such as weaving looms and drill presses, significantly sped up production.
+The first mechanical tools, such as weaving looms and drill presses, significantly sped up our manufacturing.
 However, they were so large and expensive that printers, blacksmiths, and other specialists couldn't afford to own their own tools anymore.
 Main Street gradually lost out to the industrial production line and the big companies that ran them.

 That's why corporations populated the world with mechanical products during the Industrial Age.
 They installed colossal production lines and supply chains that spread across the globe to maximize how much stuff we could make.
 This era of mass-production chipped away at "Main Street" economics by centralizing production inside a few companies.
-If you've ever watched business news, you've seen hard the fight to be one of those companies is.
+If you've ever watched business news, and their per second stock price changes, remorseless take-over bids, and vicious drive for profits, you've seen how hard it is for a big company to stay alive.

 In short, Industrial Age companies live to compete.

 Digital devices enable a new philosophy, one that fosters not a competition, but collaboration.
 Using computers and the internet for cooperation is our future.
-Working online saves us from the redundant work of mechanical tools.
+Because working online saves us from the redundant work of mechanical tools.
 For example, with Wikipedia, the world can use one website for its general knowledge, instead of reprinting, shipping, and buying millions of encyclopedia books every year.

 In contrast to the Industrial Age's race to survive, the Internet Age has a competition to contribute.

-Because, as discussed already, digital property never expires.
+Because, as discussed already, digital property never expires and can be accessed from anywhere.
 If YouTube existed in Sir Issac Newton's time, we'd be learning gravity from his videos.
-With modern technology racing to remake encyclopedias, lectures, or apps makes no sense.
+With modern technology racing to mass-produce encyclopedias, lectures, or apps makes no sense.
 Instead, we can find topics with unwritten books, subjects with no Wikipedia page, problems with no apps, and contribute something new.

-Because of digital property, humanity can contribute to a continuously updated repository of human knowledge, programs, and anything else you design, draw, or invent on a computer.
+Because of digital property, humanity can contribute to a continuously updated repository of human knowledge, programs, and anything else you design on a computer.

 You can already see this world forming.
 Several generations into the Internet Age, items like smartphones, laptops, and smartwatches are everywhere.
-That's why the collaboration websites like WikiHow, WhatsApp, and YouTube integrate so easily into our lives.
+That's why the collaboration websites like WikiHow, WhatsApp, and Quora integrate so easily into our lives.

 Collaboration is today's big picture, the basic principle of the Internet Age's new philosophy.
 The people who understand this best are the open-source community.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/EnragedEverlastingDunnart' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

+<a href="https://gfycat.com/ifr/EnragedEverlastingDunnart" target="_blank" class="button small">Reader</a>

 _Per the great Jeff Goldblum, "Life finds a way."
-Likewise, humanity always finds a way to kill the unhappiness of doing nothing.
+Likewise, humanity always finds a way to kill the unhappiness of doing bullshit jobs.
 We smile most when making a contribution to our society as we play the game of civilization.
 Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)_

 ## Open-Source Protagonists Are Pushing Us Into the Internet Age